You think up there, you’re dead, said Tom Cruise’s character Pete “Maverick” Mitchell in one of scenes from “Top Gun: Maverick.” Believe me.

 “A great many people think they are thinking when they are merely rearranging their prejudices.”William James

-Research suggests that in the moments before and during an answer, neurons release brain chemicals, known as neurotransmitters, which generate electrical signals in neighboring neurons.
-These electrical signals propagate like a wave to thousands of neurons, which leads to thought formation.
+Research suggests that in the moments before and during a verbal response, neurons release brain chemicals, known as neurotransmitters, which generate electrical signals in neighboring neurons.
+These electrical signals propagate like a wave to thousands of neurons; these signals, in turn, lead to thought formation.